madelineattableau/TC2019/LODS instructions.md

 Note that you can't just drag it onto the Color shelf as a dimension, as this would change the addressing and partitioning of our `SCRIPT_*()` functions - remember: they're Table Calculations!
 The trick is, to use them as attributes, by wrapping them in `ATTR()`.

+### Next Exercise
 ===

 ## Sentiment Analysis

 ### Introduction

-In this part you will get to know:
+In this part you will learn:
 1. How to do a sentiment analysis and display the results.
-2. How to use parameters to change the output of our code.
+2. How to use parameters to change the output of your code.
-3. Which Top 1 Chart songs from the UK and US have the most positive, negative, or overall sentiment.
+3. Which Top 1 Chart songs from the UK and US have the most positive or negative sentiment.
 4. How to use Tableau Prep Builder to conduct sentiment analysis with R and Python.

-Move on to the worksheet **R: Lyrics Sentiment** or **Python: Lyrics Sentiment**.
+Please move to the worksheet **R: Lyrics Sentiment** or **Python: Lyrics Sentiment**.

 ![Sing with me](https://www.edmsauce.com/wp-content/uploads/2018/03/Spotify-Lyrics-1068x601.jpg)